vyos/vyos-documentation/docs/contributing/build-vyos.rst

 Packages
 ********

-VyOS itself comes with a bunch of packages which are specific to our system and thus can not be found in any Debian mirrror.
-Those packages can be found at the `VyOS GitHub project`_ in their source format can can easily be compiled into a custom Debian (`*.deb`) package.
+VyOS itself comes with a bunch of packages that are specific to our system and thus cannot be found in any Debian mirror.
+Those packages can be found at the `VyOS GitHub project`_ in their source format can easily be compiled into a custom Debian (`*.deb`) package.

 The easiest way to compile your package is with the above mentioned